 Alessandra also discovered that Mailshake’s top-of-funnel webinars provide value to their current customer base.
 The team sent their acquisition webinars to their customers and found customers were not only registering, but also engaging with their post-event content.
 They were eager to learn more about Mailshake and hear how others implement the product.

-Hear more about how Mailshake’s acquisition webinars had the added benefit of customer reactivation and engagement.
+Hear more about how Mailshake’s event marketing strategy and how acquisition webinars had the added benefit of customer reactivation and engagement.

 Give Customers More Than They Asked for